-Whether you’re an everyday Facebook social networking fan or not, you will definitely appreciate Facebook’s Safety Check In Feature, especially if you or a loved one is in the midst of a natural disaster, terror attack, or domestic mass shooting or similar crisis.
-In this post, we’ll explore this great value of this feature.
+Whether you’re an everyday Facebook social networking fan or not, you will definitely appreciate Facebook’s Safety Check In Feature.
+The handy feature is helpful if you’re in the midst of a natural disaster, terror attack, or domestic mass shooting or similar crisis.
+In this post, we’ll explore the great value of this feature.

 What Is Facebook’s Safety Check In Feature and Why It’s So Important